MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-shared-computer-activation-for-office-365-proplus.md

 - Multiple employees use Office on a computer that's located in a conference room or some other public space in the company.

-The most common shared computer activation scenario is to [deploy Office 365 ProPlus to shared computers by using Remote Desktop Services (RDS)](deploy-office-365-proplus-by-using-remote-desktop-services.md).
+The most common shared computer activation scenario is to [deploy Microsoft 365 Apps to shared computers by using Remote Desktop Services (RDS)](deploy-office-365-proplus-by-using-remote-desktop-services.md).
 By using RDS, multiple users can connect to the same remote computer at the same time.
 The users can each run Office programs, such as Word or Excel, at the same time on the remote computer.

 Shared computer activation is used for situations where multiple users share the same computer and the users are logging in with their own account.
-If you have users who are assigned individual computers and no other users work on those computers, you [use product key activation for Office 365 ProPlus](overview-of-licensing-and-activation-in-office-365-proplus.md).
+If you have users who are assigned individual computers and no other users work on those computers, you [use product key activation for Microsoft 365 Apps](overview-of-licensing-and-activation-in-office-365-proplus.md).

 Normally, users can install and activate Microsoft 365 Apps only on a limited number of devices, such as 5 PCs.
 Using Microsoft 365 Apps with shared computer activation enabled doesn't count against that limit.

 <a name="Enable"> </a>

-## How to enable shared computer activation for Office 365 ProPlus
+## How to enable shared computer activation for Microsoft 365 Apps

 To use shared computer activation, you need an Office 365 (or Microsoft 365) plan that includes Microsoft 365 Apps and also supports shared computer activation.
 Shared computer activation is available for the following: